freshbitsweb/laratables/README.md

 ## Requirements

-* PHP 7.2+
+* PHP 7.2.5+
 * Laravel 5.5+

 **Notes**:
+- If you are still using PHP <7.2.5 with Laravel 6.\x, you may use v2.2.* of this package.
-- If you are still using PHP 7.1 with Laravel 5.\*, you may use v2.0.* of this package.
+- If you are still using PHP 7.1 with Laravel 5.\*, you may use v2.0.0 of this package.

 ## Installation
 Install the package by running this command in your terminal/cmd: